If you want to get into Ecommerce without a lot of start-up capital, selling services online is an excellent way to earn an income.

 These exercises will help you locate your strengths and weaknesses as you develop your plan for selling services online.
-They are also ways to recognize your subconscious habits, to strengthen your natural hope and resilience as you move into a new business that will both challenge and excite you.
+They are also ways to recognize your subconscious habits, to strengthen your natural hope and strength as you move into a growing business that will both challenge and excite you.

 Here’s a list of profitable, simple examples of selling services online:

 - Are you the first person to sign up for discount programs, know all the best sites for coupons, and have strategies to save money at home?
 Share the wealth!
-Write an eBook or blog about saving money.
+Write an Ebook or a blog about saving money.